geoios/DRD-Algorithm/README.md

 >> Function: Blocking-stacking algorithm for equal-weight observations

-   This program uses the block-wise sequential least squares method to solve the solution of model 1 with the equal weight.
+   This program uses the block-wise sequential least squares method to solve the solution of Model 3 with the equal weight.

 * UnDiffSolSim

 >> Function: Blocking-stacking algorithm for unequal-weight observations

-   This program uses the block-wise sequential least squares method to solve the solution of model 1 with the unequal weight.
+   This program uses the block-wise sequential least squares method to solve the solution of Model 3 with the unequal weight.

 ## Example code 1 (Fixed the number of observations)